 Have you ever considered spending an entire bird season traveling the country?

-On September 1, 2017, Watson and I stood on the plains of Montana at sunrise about to start our first hunt of a trip I had dreamed of for years.
-Our itinerary was set: September sharptails in Montana, a full and glorious autumn in the grouse woods, November pheasants in Kansas and quail in the deserts of Arizona, all of it started right here.
+On Sept.
+1, 2017, Watson and I stood on the plains of Montana at sunrise about to start our first hunt of a trip I had dreamed of for years.
+Our itinerary was set: September sharptails in Montana, a full and glorious autumn in the grouse woods, November pheasants in Kansas, and quail in the deserts of Arizona—all of it started right here.

 It had taken a year of hard work and planning to get us here, but I was confident we were ready for it.
-I had spent the summer turning a Ford E350 passenger van into a 66.5 square foot house full of hunting gear, a veritable upland dream machine for the two of us.
-There are many upland hunters who chase the seasons across the United States, but most of them carry on in far grander scale.
-Class A motorhomes, fancy dog trailers, destination lodges, and big teams of pointing dogs.
+I had spent the summer turning a Ford E350 passenger van into a 66 1/2 square foot house full of hunting gear; a veritable upland dream machine for the two of us.
+There are many upland hunters who chase the seasons across the United States, but most of them carry on in far grander scale: Class A motorhomes, fancy dog trailers, destination lodges, and big teams of pointing dogs.
 Not us, though.
 Our adventure was minimalist by its nature but grand in its ambition, all hinging on one critical piece: Watson.

-As we stood in that field of prairie grass, my beloved Labrador was a little over four and a half years old, and he was my only dog in the game.
+As we stood in that field of prairie grass, my beloved Labrador was a little over 4 1/2 years old, and he was my only dog in the game.
 I was going to need everything I had learned over our previous seasons to keep him afield for the next five months.
 Without him, I was just a guy in a van.
 With him, this would surely be the trip of a lifetime.

-There are countless well documented hazards in the fields and woods for our four-legged hunting partners.
-Dehydration, barbed wire fences, porcupines, snakes, cholla cactus — the list goes on.
-Sometimes their greatest enemy can be themselves.
+There are countless well-documented hazards in the fields and woods for our four-legged hunting partners.
+Dehydration, barbed wire fences, porcupines, snakes, cholla cactus—the list goes on.
+But sometimes their greatest enemy can be themselves.
 Watson takes his bird hunting life on at full speed, which is both fabulous and terrible at the same time.
 We had taken our lumps over the previous seasons.
 He took an old barbed wire fence at full speed once, and after a panicked drive to the nearest health store I learned a valuable lesson about keeping first aid supplies on hand.
 We had dealt with cut pads, splintered nails, even a porcupine quilling when he was a puppy.
 Each time, though, I had a nice comfortable home to take us back to in a city with nearby veterinary services.
 Out here, all we had was a well-equipped van.

 As we made our way back to Minnesota, I spent every break for gas treating his shoulder.
 I would let him out of his dog kennel, get a good little walk in and around whatever parking lot we had stopped at, then let him sprawl out on my cot with an ice pack pressed up against his ailing limb.
 By the time the ruffed grouse season opened, he was back in fighting shape.

 I adopted a new post-hunt regimen for him after that experience.
 After the last hunt of the day, he gets fed, hydrated, and left to relax all over my super comfortable bed.
-When you live in a van full time your bed is many things: sleeping space, office chair, and now it had taken on the role of canine lounger as well.
+When you live in a van full-time your bed is many things: sleeping space, office chair, and now it had taken on the role of canine lounger as well.
 Watson’s end-of-day meal is a hunting dog version of a feeding I learned from an avid sled dog owner.
-After a full day of hunting he gets two and a half cups of food, two raw eggs, a glucosamine powder mixture to help his muscles and joints recover and a healthy splash of water to sneak some more hydration into him.
+After a full day of hunting he gets 2 1/2 cups of food, two raw eggs, a glucosamine powder mixture to help his muscles and joints recover and a healthy splash of water to sneak some more hydration into him.

 Our fall in the grouse woods of Minnesota would be derailed by a badly sliced pad.
 We were deep into a cover with a lot of glacial rock deposits when I noticed it.
 I called him to heel and chose a path back to the van that would take us through softer ground to prevent as much further damage as possible.
 We had fought this demon before.
 Many recommend super gluing such injuries, but that has never held up for us in the past.
 Instead, I choose to keep the cut treated with wound gel, covered with gauze held in place with tape, and then covered with a heavy dog boot.
 This has worked well for us, and after a week it was healed enough for us to resume limited action.
 Our van adventure would progress through October without any further setbacks.
 I kept a close eye on his field manners, and made sure to take full rest days during the week when I detected even the slightest bit of fatigue.